As far as states go, Western Australia is a bit of an overachiever.

-For those after a more romantic ride, Britz also have the ‘Challenger’, a campervan with a two person bed that pops up in a compartment on top of the car.
+For those after a more romantic ride, Britz also has the ‘Challenger’, a campervan with a two-person bed that pops up in a compartment on top of the car.

 You won’t have to look very hard, as these mischievous creatures come to shore almost daily to be hand fed.

-The site is also a marine behavioral research centre, and is the only places in the world where wild dolphins have been seen using tools.
+The site is also a marine behavioral research center and is the only places in the world where wild dolphins have been seen using tools.

 Go fishing and catch your own dinner, or if you’re looking for something a little more unusual, ride a camel along the beach.

 There are four caravan parks in the Shark Bay region, including the Monkey Mia Dolphin Resort, which has powered sites from $44 a night.

 Seven hours drive north from Monkey Mia, Ningaloo is home to another rare form of marine life, the whale shark.

 These sharks grow up to 16 meters long and have distinctive white spots and stripes.

 Between March and July, you can even take a swim with them – since these beasts are krill feeders, you should end the experience with all limbs intact.

 Ningaloo is also home to one of the largest fringing coral reefs on earth.